The hostage situation at Hamburg Airport ends with a man in custody and 4-year-old daughter safe

 BERLIN (AP) — The hostage situation at Hamburg Airport ended Sunday afternoon, around 18 hours after a man drove his vehicle through the gates of the airport with his 4-year-old daughter inside, authorities said.
 The man was arrested and the girl appears to be unharmed.

-Hamburg police tweeted that “the hostage situation is over.
+Hamburg police posted to X, formerly known as Twitter, that “the hostage situation is over.
 The suspect has left the car with his daughter. … The child appears to be unharmed.”

 Police also said that “the man was arrested by the emergency services without resistance.”